ch-stark/blog1506/acm/README2.md

                   - {key: env, operator: In, values: ["dev"]}
                   - {key: postgresql, operator: In, values: ["pg-1"]}

-Note that two of these labels (env and postgresql) were defined in the ClusterClaim.
-The other two are auto-populated by Hive as part of the provisioning process and ensure we are only deploying to OpenShift clusters and not on the hub itself.
-Also note that we explictely filter on the red-cluster-set in case the dba-policies namespace is bound to other managed cluster sets in future.
+Here we see that we are using a mix of custom and auto-generated labels to evaluate the clusters in scope for the policy to be applied to.
+At no point do we refer to the name of the cluster which is dynamically generated.
+Also note that we filter by cluster set as it is possible that our DBA may be managing clusters from multiple teams with similar labels and this helps the DBA to distinguish between them.

 ## Testing